Lateephah/Nigerian-Poetry-Metaphor-Detection/README.md

 # Project Workflow

-# Step 1 — Import Libraries
+# Step 1: mport Libraries

 The project begins by importing NLP, machine learning, and visualization libraries such as: